brendenlake/omniglot/README.md

 [Lake, B. M., Salakhutdinov, R., and Tenenbaum, J. B. (2015).
 Human-level concept learning through probabilistic program induction.](http://www.sciencemag.org/content/350/6266/1332.short) _Science_, 350(6266), 1332-1338.

+And see our progress report on the challenge:

+[Lake, B. M., Salakhutdinov, R., and Tenenbaum, J. B. (2019).
+The Omniglot Challenge: A 3-Year Progress Report.](https://arxiv.org/abs/1902.03477) Preprint available on arXiv:1902.03477.

 We are grateful for the [Omniglot](http://www.omniglot.com/) encyclopedia of writing systems for helping to make this data set possible, and for [Jason Gross](https://people.csail.mit.edu/jgross/) who was essential to the development and collection of this data set.

 ![Visualization of Omniglot dataset.](omniglot_grid.jpg)